TACTiS: Transformer-Attentional Copulas for Time Series: Implementation Details

-Three of the models in our benchmarks, namely GPVar, \tactisgc{}, and \tactistt{}, can be trained with any subset of the series from the dataset, without having to adjust their parameters.
-This allows us to severely reduce the number of series sent to the model at once during training time, thus greatly reducing the model memory footprint.
-For both models, we randomly select 20 series for each data sample sent to the model during training.
-For sampling, all series are sent to the model.
+Two of the models in our benchmarks: GPVar and \tactistt{}, can be trained with arbitrary subsets of the $n$ time series in the data without having to adjust their parameters.\footnote{Note that all variants of \tactis{} that we consider also support such bagging during training.} Hence, the memory footprint of the model during the training phase can be significantly reduced by considering bags of randomly selected time series.
+In our experiments, each training batch for these models is a bag of $20$ time series.
+At sampling time, the models are applied to the full set of time series.

-As mentioned in \cref{app:training}, we increase the number of samples sent per epochs to these models to compensate for the reduced amount of data per sample due to the bagging procedure.
+As mentioned in \cref{app:training}, we increase the number of batches per epoch to compensate for the reduced amount of data available in each batch due to bagging.
+See \cref{table:bagging-maintext} and \cref{app:baggingexp} for a study of the effect of the bag size on the accuracy of \tactistt{}.

-\subsection{Data normalization}
+\subsection{Data Normalization}

 It is often desirable for a model to be scale and translation invariant.
-For \tactistt{}, we thus transform the data according to what we call the "Standardization" procedure.
-For each sample, we compute the means and variances for each series using only the values of the observed tokens $\left\{ x_{ij}^{(o)} \right\}$.
+For \tactis{}, we thus transform the data according to what we call the "Standardization" procedure.
+For each sample, we compute the means and variances for each series \emph{using only the values of the observed tokens} $\left\{ x_{ij}^{(o)} \right\}$.
 The values of both the observed and missing tokens is then transformed using

 After sampling, we can undo this transformation using